 To its end, Motörhead had released twenty-three studio albums, ten live recordings, twelve compilation albums and five EPs.
 Usually a power trio, they had particular success in the early 1980s with several successful singles in the UK Top 40 chart.
 The albums Overkill, Bomber, Ace of Spades, and particularly No Sleep 'til Hammersmith, cemented Motörhead's reputation as a top-tier rock band.
 As of 2012, Motörhead have sold more than 15 million albums worldwide.

-Motörhead are typically classified as heavy metal, and their fusion of punk rock into the genre helped to pioneer speed metal and thrash metal.
+Motörhead are typically classified as Rock N Roll by Lemmy and band members, and their fusion of punk rock into the genre helped to pioneer speed metal and thrash metal.
 Their lyrics typically covered such topics as war, good versus evil, abuse of power, promiscuous sex, substance abuse, and, most famously, gambling.
 The name "Motörhead" is a reference to users of the drug amphetamine.
 The band's distinctive fanged-face logo, with its oversized boar's tusks, chains, and spikes, was created by artist Joe Petagno in 1977 for the cover of the Motörhead album and has appeared in many variations on covers of ensuing albums.
 The fanged face has been referred to variously as "War-Pig" and "Snaggletooth".
 The band is ranked number 26 on VH1's 100 Greatest Artists of Hard Rock.

 When Lemmy Kilmister died in December 2015, Mickey Dee declared that Motörhead (officially) is disbanded.
 No more tours or albums will be made.
 Only the brand will survive for the future.